spchee/spchee/README.md

 Hi I'm Sam

-A first year Computer Science and Mathematics (Discere Maths) student at the University of Warwick.
+A first year Computer Science and Mathematics (Discrete Maths) student at the University of Warwick.

 **Personal Projects**